-If you’re looking for something a little less strenuous, there are plenty of other options in Zion National Park.
-Numerous short hikes offer stunning views, and you can also take river rafting tours or horseback rides.
+If you’re looking for something less strenuous, there are plenty of other options in Zion National Park., even short hikes offer stunning views, and you can also take river rafting tours or horseback rides.

 Zion National Park Springdale Upscale Villa, located just outside the park, offers a more relaxed atmosphere and easy access to all the best restaurants and shops in town.
 The Best Western Zion Park Inn, right in the heart of Springdale, offers easy access to all the best parks and attractions.

 See Related: Things to Know Before Going to Zion National Park

 Bryce Canyon National Park is an otherworldly place best known for its hoodoos.
 These unique rock formations were created over time by erosion, making for a landscape like no other.
 Bryce Canyon is busiest from May to September when the weather is warm and pleasant.